HurSungYun/WebNotepad/README.md

 It is developed with Ruby on Rails and AngularJS.

+Used AngularJS, Ruby on Rails, Bower, Bootstrap, and Font Awesome.

 If you want to execute the app, use these commands.

 ```sh